Rawalpindi: British

-Following Rawalpindi's capture by the British East India company, 53rd Regiment of the company army took quarters in the newly captured city.
+Following Rawalpindi's capture by the British East India Company, 53rd Regiment of the company army took quarters in the newly captured city.
 The decision to man a permanent military cantonment in the city was made in 1851 by the Marquess of Dalhousie.

 The city saw its first telegraph office in the early 1850s.
 The city's Garrison Church was built shortly after in 1854, and is the site where Robert Milman, Bishop of Calcutta, was buried following his death in Rawalpindi in 1876.
 The city was home to 15,913 people in the 1855 census.
-During the 1857 Sepoy Mutiny, the area's Gakhars and Janjua tribes remained loyal to the British.
+During the 1857 War Of Independence, the area's Gakhars and Janjua tribes remained loyal to the British.

 Numerous civil and military buildings were built during the British era, and the Municipality of Rawalpindi was constituted in 1867, while the city's population as per the 1868 census was 19,228, with another 9,358 people residing in the city's cantonment.

 The city was also connected to railways that offered connection to India and the northwest frontier in Peshawar in the 1880s.
 The Commissariat Steam Flour Mills were the first such mills in Punjab, and supplied most of the needs of British cantonments throughout Punjab.
 Rawalpindi's cantonment served as a feeder to other cantonments throughout the region.

 Rawalpindi flourished as a commercial centre, though the city remained largely devoid of an industrial base during the British era.
 A large portion of Kashmir's external trade passing through the city; in 1885, 14% of Kashmir's exports, and 27% of its imports passed through the city.
 A large market was opened in central Rawalpindi in 1883 by Sardar Sujan Singh, while the British further developed a shopping district for the city's elite known as Saddar with an archway built to commemorate Brigadier General Massey.